python-diamond/Diamond/docs/Getting-Started/Configuration.md

 You can override the "systems" portion of the metric path by changing the "path_prefix" setting in the configuration file.

-Configuration is handled via diamond.conf and collector specific files in /etc/diamond/collectors/ by default.
-Each collector's defaults are overridden by /etc/diamond.conf and then by the specific collector config file, so if you want to make a change to all the collectors, please edit the default collector section in diamond.conf.
-If you want to change a specific collector, please edit the specific collector config in /etc/diamond/collectors/.
+Configuration is handled via `diamond.conf` and collector specific files in `/etc/diamond/collectors/` by default.
+Each collector's defaults are overridden by `/etc/diamond.conf` and then by the specific collector config file, so if you want to make a change to all the collectors, please edit the default collector section in `diamond.conf`.
+If you want to change a specific collector, please edit the specific collector config in `/etc/diamond/collectors/`.

 We also have diamond-setup.
 It will walk you though setting up diamond and it's collectors.
 It will display information about the collector, ask you to enable or disable it, and any collector specfic settings it might have.
 This should be a easy way for one to setup and run diamond.

-If you have any questions at all, please feel free to stop by and talk to us on irc, [#python-diamond](irc://chat.freenode.net:6667/%23python-diamond) on [freenode](http://www.freenode.net).
-[Webchat](http://webchat.freenode.net/?channels=python-diamond)

 ## Logging

-Diamond defaults to logging at /var/log/diamond/diamond.log
+Diamond defaults to logging at `/var/log/diamond/diamond.log`.

-Sample of configuration to have log sent to both /var/log/diamond/diamond.log AND local syslog daemon:
+The following is a sample configuration to have log sent to both `/var/log/diamond/diamond.log` AND local syslog daemon:

 ```
 [handlers]